 The door shuts once more.
 I look out of the window, concerned.

 The plane struggles to take off under the added load.
-The lady in the opposing seat nervously looks at us and makes the sign of the cross over her body.
+The lady in the opposing seat nervously looks at us and makes the sign of the cross over her body several times.
 I nervously glance back.

 You can actually feel the weight difference from take-off in Santa Cruz to now – this plane is too heavy.